joefarrington/viso_jax/README.md

 Python dependencies are listed in `pyproject.toml`.
 We use [poetry](https://python-poetry.org/docs/) for dependency management.

 viso_jax and its Python dependencies can be installed using the code snippet below.
 This snippet assumes that you have [poetry installed](https://python-poetry.org/docs/#installation).
-If this snippet not run in a virtual environment, poetry will create a new virtual environment before installing the dependencies.
+If this snippet is not run in a virtual environment, poetry will create a new virtual environment before installing the dependencies.

 ```bash
 git clone https://github.com/joefarrington/viso_jax.git